MotionCast/CAFKA/README.md

 You should of course also be able to directly set them in `prj.conf`.

 ## Licence

-This template is currently under the GNU General Public License v2.
+This template is licensed under the 3-Clause BSD License.
-If you are interested in using this project under a different licence, simply raise an issue.

 <!-- MODULES -->